Fergus the library plant, Christ's College, Cambridge

 STEP 6: Please upload your Evidence document via the Adjustments form and document upload tool.

-(POSSIBLE STEP 7: We will liaise with you if we have any questions about adjustments you have requested or if we need a further document relating to your disability, Specific Learning Difficulty or long-term illness)
+(POSSIBLE STEP 7: We will liaise with you if we have any questions about adjustments you have requested or if we need a further document relating to your disability, neurodiverse condition, mental health condition or long-term health condition)

-STEP 8: Receive invitation for remote interview (if selected)
+STEP 8: Receive invitation for online interviews (if selected)

-If you are selected for the remote interviews, we will make the necessary arrangements for your adjustments (if required).
+If you are selected for the online interviews, we will make the necessary arrangements for your adjustments (if required).
 Your invitation to interview will not normally make any reference to these, however.

 STEP 9: Receive adjustment confirmation email at the end of November / early December